Life can be like a roller coaster ride. Here’s a small description from ‘Parenthood’ – a classic movie – that might help you understand:

 - Support TEAM.
 Do you have some go-to peeps with big ears for listening who don’t mind being a sounding board for you?
 Call them.
 Bend an ear.
 Are you a member of a support group with other parents of children with food allergies?
 National organization websites are a good source of direction to these.
 Check one out.
 These folks can relate to your situation and perhaps your feelings and frustrations as well.
 There can be power in numbers and knowing you’re not alone in the allergy plight.
 Sharing with kindred spirits may give you reassurance and new perspectives.
 Social media sites can be sources of support too.
 There are forums and Facebook groups to consider that may include information from professional organizations, subject experts and parents that have ‘been there, done that.’
 Take our Food Allergy Living blog for instance!
 Offerings are usually free and available 24/7.

 - HEE HAW!
 This is MY word.
 I say this to myself when I feel my heart beating faster and my breath becoming shallow – an escalating stress situation in the works.
 I say ‘hee haw’ to myself and it’s my cue to stop and ask, ‘where am I RIGHT NOW on the stress meter?’
 If I’m honest with myself and find my number to be 7 or greater on a 1-10 scale, then I take time to BREATHE, MOVE, and/or PAUSE.
 Saying a word that triggers internal analysis is a self stress assessment, referred to as verbal de-escalation (though I say it silently).
 There is a lot of information available on de-escalation strategies.
-The Crisis Prevention Institute offers a list of 10 tips for de-escalation a situation, which you may find useful.
 We need to remember that we are all in charge of how we react.
 Knowing how you can monitor and help YOURSELF de-escalate can help manage your stress levels.

 Children’s food allergies are challenging, and being a parent role model who projects ‘cool, calm and collected’ isn’t always easy.
 So how does your roller coaster ride look?
 Are you making the bumpy parts manageable so you, like Grandma in the Parenthood movie, can be glad you rode the coaster?
 Do you have any good ideas for stress busting you can share with others?
 Let’s hear them!